ebelinski/swiftly/properties.md

 ---
 layout: default
 title: "Properties"
-description: A Swift 5.1 reference sheet for properties of structs, classes, and enums, covering instance properties, static/class properties, and computed properties.
+description: A Swift 5.1 reference guide for properties of structs, classes, and enums, covering instance properties, static/class properties, and computed properties.
 redirect_from:
   - /property/
 ---